25 Best Freelance Writing Jobs for Beginners

 11. Working Nomads

-You can click the writing category to check out the remote writing jobs available and apply to those of interest to you.Visit Working Nomads
+You can click the writing category to check out the remote writing jobs (including remote jobs that pay well) available and apply to those of interest to you.Visit Working Nomads

 12. Journalism Jobs

 Journalism Jobs is a free job board for writers and professionals working the media industry including:

 You can access the job search from the home page and search freelance writing jobs quickly and easily.